NanoNero1/revolve2-multi/README.md

 #### 3. In the virtual environment, we install the necessary libraries:

-pip install /yourdir/core
+pip install /yourdir/revolve2-multi/core

-pip install /yourdir/standard_resources/
+pip install /yourdir/revolve2-multi/standard_resources/

-pip install /yourdir/genotypes/cppnwin
+pip install /yourdir/revolve2-multi/genotypes/cppnwin

-pip install /yourdir/runners/mujoco
+pip install /yourdir/revolve2-multi/runners/mujoco

 #### 4. We change our directory to the experiment folder, this is also where all the data will be:

-cd /home/ubuntu/Desktop/work/BProject/multii/revolve2-multi/examples/sanity3P/
+cd /yourdir/revolve2-multi/examples/sanity3P/

 #### 5. The experiment runs by activating optimize.py.
-You should recieve preliminary warnings, at which point the experiment is running:
+You should receive preliminary warnings, at which point the experiment is running:

 python3 optimize.py